Last Updated on January 29, 2024 by Natalia

 Where to stay in Port Barton

-Whether you’re looking at hostels or resorts, it’s worth nothing that most of the accommodation in Port Barton doesn’t have 24-hour electricity.
+Whether you’re looking at hostels or resorts, it’s worth noting that some of the accommodation in Port Barton doesn’t have 24-hour electricity.
 Although it’s not an unknown place, Port Barton is one of the more undiscovered parts of Palawan and so there is currently a lack of development.
-This means there is less accommodation to choose from and even less with air conditioning and electricity all day long.
-To get the best accommodation you should book as far in advance as possible unless you want to risk just turning up and finding something on the day!

 Ausan Beach Front Cottages